What is a Conservation Area?

 How many Conservation Areas are there in the district?

 The Stratford-on-Avon District currently contains 75 designated conservation areas, all of which have been reviewed since 1990.
 Twenty-one of these review documents have been published as booklets and a further 29 as broadsheets (a free interim document in leaflet form summarising the findings of the review).
-For a list of the publications available please click on the link on the right.
-THe individual broadsheets are available on the following pages in alphabetical order.
-Links to these can be found on the left or at the bottom of this page.

 You may need Planning Permission and Building Regulations Approval for some alterations and extensions and also Conservation Area Consent if you want to carry out demolition work.